AnuraagDeshpande/Undercooked-Website/README.md

 2. dishes.php
 3. ratingsData.php

-#### Maintenance
+#### Maintenance and variables
 This page has links to all the pages listed above and is linked back by them.
+Global vriables such as the address of the host are in a separate file
 1. maintenance.html
+2. variables.php

+#### OTHER:
+There were some other changes made in different files but the files listed above hold the most relevance to the assignment